 Pizza stones aren't really a pizza pan as they aren't put into and removed from the oven but stay in the oven and the pizza goes to them.
 Pizza stones are becoming more popular because they create pizzas like those cooked in a pizza oven or wood-fired oven.

-A pizza stone is simply a round (although you can find rectangular) ceramic or cordierite surface that can be used in any oven.
+A pizza stone is simply a round, square or rectangular ceramic or cordierite surface that can be used in any oven.
 The stone absorbs excess moisture as the pizza bakes, creating a crispy crust.
 You’ll end up with incredible, artisan pizzas but keep in mind stones require more maintenance than the standard pizza pan and stay in the oven rather than being used to transfer, slice and serve pizza.
 Be sure to have a pizza peel on hand to move your pizza onto the preheated stone and remove it when done.

 Rimmed Pizza Pans